-Tunerfest is a new event focusing on high-end tuning, with hundreds of aftermarket-modified machines set to descend on the venue.
-Circuit action is headlined by Time Attack, the ultimate on-track test of a car’s performance.
-Time Attack competitors typically race heavily-modified production cars against the clock, sporting massive rear wings and other outrageous performance parts, whilst older favourites compete in Retro Time Attack.
-The final moments will recreate the tension of a Grand Prix qualifying session as competitors squeeze every ounce of performance out in a bid to shave a few extra tenths off.
-Off-track entertainment will be headlined by displays from top car clubs, displaying their top tuning models.
-Porsches, Ford RS models, VXR-badged Vauxhall, cars from BMW’s MSport division and much more are expected to be present, ensuring there will be plenty for petrolheads to trawl through.
-Additional attractions include a gymkhana sprint circuit, passenger rides (on-circuit and in MSV’s Toyota GT86 Rally Car), child-friendly entertainment and much more.
+Tunerfest is a adrenaline-charged event focusing on high-end tuning, with hundreds of aftermarket-modified machines set to descend on the venue this June!
+Circuit action is headlined by Time Attack, the ultimate on-track test of a car's performance.
+Time Attack competitors typically race heavily-modified production cars against the clock, sporting massive rear wings and other outrageous performance parts, whilst older favourites compete in 'Retro' Time Attack.
+The final moments will recreate the tension of a Grand Prix qualifying session as competitors squeeze every ounce of performance in a bid to shave a few extra tenths off.
+Off-track entertainment will be headlined by displays from top car clubs, featuring their top tuning models.
+Porsches, Ford RS models, VXR-badged Vauxhalls, cars from BMW's M Sport division and much more are expected to be present, ensuring there will be plenty for petrolheads to drool over!
+Tunerfest also features plenty of off-track activities, with competitions, adrenaline-filled entertainment and much more adding to the fun!

 The British Motorcycle Racing Club is the largest of its type in the UK and will bring host a packed 40-race programme on the legendary Brands Hatch Grand Prix circuit this weekend.
 In addition to a packed racing programme, many of the motorcyles being exhibited will take part in track parades on both days.
 The paddock will be open, allowing fans to get a closer look at the bikes as they're prepared for battle and meet the teams and riders.